googleapis/google-cloud-java/google-cloud-dns/README.md

 // Create a zone metadata object
-String zoneName = "my-unique-zone"; // Change this zone name which is unique within your project String domainName = "someexampledomain.com."; // Change this to a domain which you own String description = "This is a gcloud-java-dns sample zone.";
+String zoneName = "my-unique-zone"; // Change this zone name which is unique within your project String domainName = "someexampledomain.com."; // Change this to a domain which you own String description = "This is a google-cloud-dns sample zone.";
 ZoneInfo zoneInfo = ZoneInfo.of(zoneName, domainName, description);

 // Create zone in Google Cloud DNS